hgdseszti/xquery-demo/xquery_demo.md

 declare variable $releases := kd-utilities:get-releases();
 declare variable $labels := array:join(for $release in $releases?* return $release?label-info);

+(:~
+: Private function used for searching for an element inside an array.
+:
+: @param $arr the context of the search
+: @param $index the current depth of the search
+: @param $item the element we're searching for in $arr : @return true() if $item is found inside $arr
+          false() otherwise
+:)
 declare %private function local:array-contains($arr as array(*),$index as xs:integer, $item as xs:string) as xs:boolean
 {
     if (array:size($arr) + 1 = $index)